MicrosoftDocs/win32/desktop-src/HyperV_v2/modifyfeaturesettings-msvm-virtualethernetswitchmanagementservice.md

 ---
-Description: Modifies the feature settings of an Ethernet switch port. ms.assetid: 8c21a932-fffb-40fd-9166-d7e351329217
+description: Modifies the feature settings of an Ethernet switch port. ms.assetid: 8c21a932-fffb-40fd-9166-d7e351329217
 title: ModifyFeatureSettings method of the Msvm_VirtualEthernetSwitchManagementService class ms.topic: reference